 Since World War II and the creation of NATO, all maps made and used by NATO members comply with the NATO Standardization Agreements.
 The Military Grid Reference System (MGRS) is the mapping system standard used by NATO military members for locating points on the earth and can pinpoint a place on Earth to the nearest meter.

-History of the word "klick" for 1000m
+History of the Word "Klick"

-In order to keep track of distance, one or two "nominated" soldiers would count their paces.
+In order to keep track of distance, one or two soldiers would be assigned to count their paces.
 About 110 paces on flat land, 100 paces down-hill, or 120 paces up-hill would equal 100 meters.
 The soldier would keep track of each 100-meter "lot" by moving the gas regulator on the Australian L1A1 rifle, one mark.

-In "military-speak," the term "click" (spelled with a "c" instead of a "k") is used when sighting-in a weapon, such as a rifle.
+In military-speak, the term "click" (spelled with a "c" instead of a "k") is used when sighting-in a weapon, such as a rifle.
 On most weapons, one "click" equals one minute of arc, or -- in other words, one inch of distance at one hundred yards.
 So, moving the site adjustments of the rifle "one-click" will change the point of impact one inch for a target 100 yards away, two inches for a target 200 yards away, and so forth.

 For the detailed oriented, 1 Minute of Angle (MOA) at 100 yards is actually a tad over 1 inch (There are 360 degrees in a circle and each degree is divided into 60 minutes.
-If we round to the nearest 1⁄100 of an inch, at 100 yards 1-degree measures 62.83 inches.
-One MOA, 1⁄60 of that, measures 1.047 inches), but rounding it works for quick calculations.
+If we round to the nearest 1/100 of an inch, at 100 yards 1-degree measures 62.83 inches.
+One MOA, 1/60 of that, measures 1.047 inches), but rounding it works for quick calculations.
 The term comes from the clicking sound made by the sight adjustment knobs as they are turned.

-Lat and Long vs. Grid Coordinates
+Latitude and Longitude vs. Grid Coordinates

 The United States Military uses the MGRS which is measured in meters and the Latitude and Longitude are measured in statute miles.